-The amount of stretch you need will depend on the hat size, and the yarn and the stitch pattern that you are working with.
+The amount of stretch you need will depend on the hat size, the yarn, and the stitch pattern that you are working with.

+Size.
 Bigger hats generally need more stretch than smaller hats, which means a baby hat might only need about 1 inch of stretch, whereas a large hat using the same yarn and stitch pattern might require anywhere from 2-3 inches of stretch.

 Another thing to consider is the length of your hats.
 If making cancer caps and other slouchy hats, or if you want to fold the brim over you might want to add an additional 1-3 inches to the final length given here.